MCP Server

 Access control

 API keys are scoped to a GitHub App installation.
 Each key can only access memories for repos belonging to that installation.
-Requests for repos outside the key's scope return empty results (for search) or access denied errors (for list/get), without leaking whether the repo exists.
+Requests for repos outside the key's scope return empty results (for search) or 403 errors (for list/get), without leaking whether the repo exists.